jbuddha/basics-and-beyond/content/posts/2022/03/aws-lambda-for-a-node-js-developer.md

     touch add-api.js

-We’re going to be writing the server code for our restAPI in this folder.
+We’re going to be writing the server code for our rest API in this folder.
 Let’s import them first with require and create an express object and call it app.
-Let’s also set JSON as its body parser.
+Let’s also set JSON as its body-parser.
 Next, we’ll create a constant port with a value 8081 which we’ll use to run our server later.

 ```js
 var express = require('express');